uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ## Star X (*X) required

-{{ govukInsetText({
+{% insetText %}
-  html: "The Star X gives extra statistical information for each applicant to your training provider.
+The Star X gives extra statistical information for each applicant to your training provider.
 It contains information that can be used for statistical purposes, such as social class and national identity.
 It does not contain personal information, such as names and addresses, which are not included in this transaction.
-It can be downloaded in the applicant data section of web-link (Main Menu → Management Information → Export Data → Applicant Data 2)." | markdown
+It can be downloaded in the applicant data section of web-link (Main Menu → Management Information → Export Data → Applicant Data 2).
-}) }}
+{% endinsetText %}

 {{ appBarChart({
   headers: ["Value", "Providers"],